libp2p/js-libp2p-examples/README.md

 - [Circuit Relay](./examples/js-libp2p-example-circuit-relay) - configuring Circuit Relay connections
 - [Connection Encryption](./examples/js-libp2p-example-connection-encryption) - how to encrypt connection between libp2p nodes
 - [Delegated routing](./examples/js-libp2p-example-delegated-routing) - how to offload network operations and queries onto more capable nodes
+- [Discovery mechanisms](./examples/js-libp2p-example-discovery-mechanisms) - how libp2p discovers other peers on the network

 #### Other examples